brandur/sorg/content/articles/job-drain.md

 it will pick back up again and send along any jobs that it missed. _At least once_ delivery semantics are guaranteed.

-!fig src="/assets/job-drain/job-drain.svg" caption="Jobs being sequestered in a staging table until and enqueued when they're ready to be worked."
+!fig src="/assets/job-drain/job-drain.svg" caption="Jobs being sequestered in a staging table and enqueued when they're ready to be worked."

 ## Advantages over in-database queues (#in-database-queues)